 Cars in South Africa are somewhat expensive, even though petrol prices are still fairly low compared to Europe.

 South Africa’s road network is extensive and is generally in good condition.
-However, in some of the more rural parts of the country, potholes can be a problem and can cause severe damage to cars.
+That said, in some of the more rural parts of the country, potholes can be a problem and can cause severe damage to cars.

 In South Africa, driving is on the left-hand side of the road.
-Traffic, especially in the big cities, might be a bit more chaotic than expats are used to, but still far from the level of danger in countries with high road-fatality rates such as Thailand.
+Traffic, especially in the big cities, might be a bit more chaotic than expats are used to, but it is still far from the level of danger in countries with high road fatality rates, such as Thailand.

 Drivers usually stick to their lanes, and when traffic lights (or ‘robots’ as they are referred to in South Africa) aren’t working, the ensuing four-way-stop traffic is usually quite orderly.
 But don’t be surprised if minibus taxis illegally overtake on the left or perform other alarming and illegal manoeuvres during heavy traffic.